Uncertainty Estimation of Transformers' Predictions via Topological Analysis of the Attention Matrices

-We compare the results of our algorithm with three classical methods of uncertainty estimation: Softmax Response, MC Dropout, Mahalanobis estimator.
-The implementation of the last two methods was based on the code for the article ~\cite{vazhentsev-etal-2022-uncertainty}.
-Also, we checked the strategy of training the Score Predictor on the BERT embeddings extracted from its classification part instead of topological statistics.
-This approach is successfully used in the article ~\cite{devries2018learning} for computer vision tasks, however, the decrease in the performance of this method for NLP tasks provides motivation for applying TDA methods instead.
+We compare the results of our UE method with three best-performing baselines for uncertainty estimation: Softmax Response, MC Dropout, Mahalanobis estimator.
+We use the implementation of the latter two methods from the codebase ~\cite{vazhentsev-etal-2022-uncertainty}.
+Also, we adopt the method proposed in ~\cite{devries-2018-learning} and re-train \textit{Score Predictors} on the BERT hidden representations instead of the topological statistics.
+While this modification of our main method can be considered a reasonable baseline itself, it also demonstrates that TDA contributes significantly to the performance of the main method.